 Some masquerade competitions and venues lend themselves to or actively promote the recreation of costumes from media and art.
-A “Recreation” must be based on at least one pictorial representaton of the costume but it need not be based on a physical garment.
 Sources may include but are not by any means limited to costumes depicted in television and film (whether live-action or animated), two-dimensional art (illustrations, cover-art and photographs) and three-dimensional art (sculpture).

-Judges cannot be expected to recognize every recreation costume and source.
-Your entrants should be encouraged to provide documentation showing or describing the costumes they are recreating, to aid your judges in evaluating the merits of their entries.
+Judges are not expected to recognize every recreation costume and source.
+Entrants should be encouraged to provide documentation showing or describing the costumes they are recreating, to aid the judges in evaluating the merits of their entries.

-It is your responsibility to ensure that any submitted documentation is given to your judging panels.
+It is the masquerade director's responsibility to ensure that any submitted documentation is given to the judging panels.
 To provide a level playing field, it is best that you specify in your rules the minimum required documentation and maximum recommended documentation for an entry.

-Because costume recreation can draw on skills that differ from those used when creating original designs, you may wish to instruct your judges to consider offering separate competitive awards for recreated and original designs.
+Because costume recreation can draw on skills that differ from those used when creating original designs, judges should consider offering separate competitive awards for recreated and original designs.

-Special Considerations for Historical Competitions
+Historical Competitions

-There are several ways in which historical competition is different from the masquerades presented at science fiction, fantasy and other media-focused conventions.
-Some of these differences call for special attention.
+There are several ways in which historical competition is different from the masquerades presented at science fiction, fantasy, anime, and other media-focused conventions.

-All entries in a historical competition are expected to have a basis in period costume or design; documentation that supports an entry’s historical origin is suggested for all entries.
-Appropriate documentation can help the judges understand the nature of an entry and influence the judges’ decisions.
+All entries in a historical competition are expected to have a basis in period costume or design; documentation that supports an entry's historical origin is suggested for all entries.
+Appropriate documentation can help the judges understand the nature of an entry and influence the judges' decisions.
 To provide a level playing field, it is best that you specify in your rules the minimum required documentation and maximum recommended documentation for an entry.